swisspost/design-system/.changeset/lovely-deers-itch.md

 '@swisspost/design-system-components': patch
 ---

-Made the ´<post-popovercontainer>´ visually hidden for tooltips to fix accessability issue.
+Made the `<post-popovercontainer>` visually hidden for tooltips to fix accessability issue.